THE USA LOUSADAS AND THE BARUCH LOUSADAS

 5. For a time an essential element in the transitions of New Christians from small-town Portugal into the Jewish Atlantic trading theatre was an international link (ref 297).
 Fernando Montezinos was a prominent merchant with whom the Baruch Lousadas, because of their Madrid 1638 link by marriage to the Rodrigues Pereiras, found themselves linked.
 But though the (second) wife of Fernando Montezinos was an Almeida (ref 145 p10), we have not established any connection with the Almeida shown above.
 Montezinos needed help from the Rodrigues Pereiras, by then in Amsterdam, to escape from Spain in 1657.
 He had business links with the Lamegos of Rouen.
 The Lamegos became close to the Baruch Lousadas around 1710 in Jamaica.
 There, Rachel Baruch Lousada #131 married Moses Almeida around 1730.
 Again, we have established no link with the Almeida shown in the chart.

 6. The Baruch Lousadas of the 1640 exodus probably left Madrid, but probably Abraham #435 and Jacob #740 left Portugal another way.
-The evidence of the Spanish marriage of Jacob #740 as captured in the name of Aaron #53 - see note 14 below - suggests Jacob #740 may have moved from Vinhais to live in Spain for a period before finding a way to escape to London.
+The Portuguese-Spanish War of 1640-1668 damaged Vinhais, and this together with a probable desire to avoid the increasingly-threatening Portuguese Inquisition, suggests that the family may have moved from Vinhais to live in Spain for a period before Abraham #435 and Jacob #740 found a way to escape to London.
 The packet boats first operated between Falmouth and Corunna during 1694-1701 before they connected Falmouth to Lisbon and Porto (see ref 371 for the impact of the 1701-14 War of the Spanish Succession on the Corunna service - see also ref 193 for an explanation of the significance of the 1703 Methuen treaty in this regard).

 7. See ref 332 for a link to some of the available information on the Midwestern Lousadas and their descent from Aaron #1226 (see note 4 above).
 Our correspondent Karen Harkness has built a large family tree of the Midwest Lousadas on Ancestry.com.
 We note ref 363 comprising 1890 correspondence between Benjamin True Leuzarder #2950 and one of the Midwest Lousadas in which it is suggested that the latter descend from Huguenots from Alsace Lorraine; of course while there can be little argument that some Huguenots appeared in Alsace Lorraine, there is nothing to confirm a Lousada presence there.
 Other possibilities include descent from a female Alsace Lorraine line or hiding Jewishness behind an assumed Alsace Lorraine identity.
 In any event our own thinking about the origins of Aaron #1226 are considered in note 10 below, and ref 332 includes a link to our summary chart of descendants of Aaron #1226 which arose from these deliberations.